FedericoCinus/SocialStock/docs/README.md

 ## Overview

-SocialStock is a Multi Agent System program written in JADE (Java).
+SocialStock is a Multi-Agent System program written in JADE (Java).

 ## Run